nacho692/pa-dlna-chromecast/docs/source/usage.rst

     1. To search for devices, an UPnP control point such as pa-dlna:

-       - Send MSEARCH UDP multicast datagrams to ``239.255.255.250:1900`` and possibly send also MSEARCH UDP unicast datagrams to the IP address of known devices on this same port.
+       - Send MSEARCH UDP multicast datagrams to ``239.255.255.250:1900``.
-       - Listen to the source IP address and **source UDP port** that is used to sent the MSEARCH request for the responses that are sent by the devices.
+       - Listen to the source IP address and **source UDP port** that is used to send the MSEARCH request for the responses that are sent by the devices.
     2. To be notified of UPnP device advertisements, an UPnP control point listens on UDP port ``1900`` to receive NOTIFY UDP multicast datagrams